 Visit the Skills Made Easy website

 This document is written and updated to meet rules set out by the Skills Funding Agency.
 It outlines the framework that the University uses to select and regulate subcontractors, including the financial arrangements.

 Download our supply chain policy for 2018/19 (PDF)

 We have a great relationship with the many employers we work with.
 However, it’s important that we have the correct procedures in place if we need them.
-This document outlines our complaints policy for higher and degree apprenticeships.
+This document outlines our complaints policy for degree apprenticeships.

 Download our complaints policy (PDF 131KB)

 All Apprenticeship Standards involve an end-point assessment, which is a synoptic test of the apprentice’s knowledge, skills and behaviours gained through their apprenticeship course and work-based experience.
 This assessment will typically be conducted by a third party that is independent from the delivery of the course and training, though there are some exceptions where the end-point assessment is integrated directly into a degree award.
 Sheffield Hallam University can talk to you about identifying the Assessment Organisation.